11 Steps To Embracing The French Culture

-While eating a delicious meal, talk about other appetizing meals you ate, could eat, will eat, should eat, want to eat, definitely have to eat.
+Your daily meals are never merely a pass time.
+It’s a crucial point in the day in which you get in indulge and reminisce all at once.
+While eating a delicious meal, be sure to talk about other appetizing meals you ate, could eat, will eat, should eat, want to eat, or definitely have to eat.

-Make sure your sense of humor is strong and resilient.
+Make sure you’ve got thick skin and that your sense of humor is strong and resilient.
 The French live for irony and tend to tease everyone.
 Don’t mistake a harmless joke for rudeness.

 Be ready to debate any point, even if you have no reason to.
 The sentence, “I have to disagree in some way” can pop into conversation at any time.